-Mr Bowers was appointed to the role of Company Secretary of Resonance Health Ltd on 28 November 2013.
-His employment agreement provides for a salary of \$140,000 pa exclusive of superannuation and a termination notice of 2 weeks.
+Mr Bowers was appointed to the role of Company Secretary of Resonance Health Ltd on 25th November 2013.
+His employment agreement provides for an equivalent full time salary of \$140,000 pa exclusive of superannuation for 22.5 hours per week and a termination notice of 2 weeks.

-Mr Bangma was appointed to the role of General Manager of Operations on 31st January 2015.
+Mr Bangma was appointed to the role of General Manager on 31st January 2015.
 His employment agreement provides for a salary of \$125,000 pa exclusive of superannuation and a termination notice of 4 weeks.

-Mrs Royet was appointed to the role of Quality Assurance and Regulatory Affairs Manager on 5th June 2015.
-Her employment agreement provides for a salary of \$115,000 pa exclusive of superannuation and a termination notice of 1 week.
+Mrs Royet was appointed to the role of Quality Assurance and Regulatory Affairs Manager on 1st June 2015.
+Her employment agreement provides for an equivalent full time salary of \$115,000 pa exclusive of superannuation for 32.5 hours per week and a termination notice of 2 weeks.